Quails

 Sparkly Pharaoh is a popular variety because it enhances the contrast and depth of the original feather pattern, making the quail visually more attractive and unique.

 Internationally, this variety is known as Sparkly Pharaoh, which translates to Sparkly Faraón in Slovak.
-Since this variant was selectively bred by us, no other naming is known.
+Learn more about the Sparkly gene at Pips n Chicks.